institutional access

 U.S. House Votes to Claw Back $1.1 Billion From Public Media

-• The bill now moves to the Senate, where a simple majority is needed to approve the cuts; its passage could force layoffs and station closures, raising concerns over loss of critical locally focused media services nationwide.
+• The bill now moves to the Senate, where a simple majority is needed for approval, but bipartisan opposition and concerns about impacts on rural communities and emergency services persist.

 Insights by Ground AI